Summer holidays face chaos as strikes to hit London Gatwick airport

 “They have had every opportunity to make our members’ a fair pay offer but have chosen not to do so.”

-A Gatwick airport spokesperson said: “We are aware of the recent ballot result and will support our airlines with their contingency plans to ensure that flights operate as scheduled”.
+A Gatwick airport spokesperson said: “We are aware of the recent ballot result.
+London Gatwick will support the airlines affected, who hold the contracts with the third-party ground handling and check-in companies, with their contingency plans to ensure that as many flights as possible operate as scheduled.”

 During the strike period, Gatwick airport is projected to see an average of 441 daily departures, with easyJet being the biggest airline, followed by British Airways, Tui, Vueling and Ryanair.